Psychology

 Course Overview

-Psychology is an exciting and dynamic field that is concerned with the scientific study of how people think, feel and behave.
-Our BSc Psychology degree is British Psychological Society (BPS) accredited and introduces you to the various scientific theories, methods and models that help psychologists observe, interpret and explain human behaviour across the lifespan.
-We explore the theory and practice behind everything from behavioural experiments to brain imaging to clinical assessments, in both healthy and patient populations.
+Psychology is an exciting and dynamic field of study concerned with the scientific investigation of how people think, feel and behave as individuals, in groups and in their wider context.
+Our BSc Psychology is accredited by the British Psychological Society (BPS), and gives you a comprehensive grounding in psychology and specialisms including biological, cognitive, developmental and social psychology.
+Our rigorous programme introduces you to psychological theories, methods and models to observe, interpret and explain human behaviour.
+You will gain insight into a wide range of scientific theory and practice from behavioural experiments to brain imaging to clinical assessments, in healthy and patient populations.

-If you opt for the full-time Accelerated Foundation Year route, this will fully prepare you for undergraduate study.
-It is ideal if you are returning to study after a gap, or if you have not previously studied the relevant subjects, or if you didn't achieve the grades you need for a place on your chosen undergraduate degree.
+This route offers you flexible entry onto this rigorous degree.
+It will fully prepare you for undergraduate study and is ideal if you are returning to study after a gap, if you have not previously studied the relevant subjects, or if you didn't achieve the grades you need for a place on this undergraduate degree.

 Discover the career opportunities available by taking Psychology (BSc (Hons)).